We’re heartened by today’s decision to rescind a recent federal requirement that international students atten...

 Click on the links below for the following information:

 Knox College offers accessible buildings, including a fully accessible residence hall.
 Special accommodations in the academic program are also available for students with special learning needs.
-For more information, please contact the Office of Student Development at 309-341-7222.
+For more information, please contact the Division of Student Development at 309-341-7222.

 Terms of Loan Deferment and Cancellations

 Information about Federal Perkins and Direct Loan Deferments and cancellations is provided by the U.S. Department of Education.

 Knox College provides to all students, faculty and staff an annual security report (PDF) that includes information on crimes reported that have occurred on or near campus.
 The report also outlines institutional policies concerning campus safety, crime prevention, crime reporting, alcohol and other drugs, and sexual assault.
 You can request a copy of the report by calling 309-341-7255.

 Knox College also complies with the requirements of the Equity in Athletics Disclosure Act (EADA) by completing an annual report of participation rates, financial support and other information on men's and women's intercollegiate athletic programs.
 The report is available above or on the U.S. Department of Education's Office of Postsecondary Education website by entering "Knox College" in the search box at the bottom of the following page.

 More information about Knox's athletic programs, including a printed copy of the EADA report, is available from the Department of Athletics by calling 309-341-7281.

 Knox complies with the requirements of the Family Educational Rights and Privacy Act (FERPA) and routinely provides information on the law to parents and students.
 For specific questions, contact the Office of the Registrar at 309-341-7205 or the Office of Student Development at 309-341-7222.